rueckert/RobotLearningWithLEGO/AsyncComputing/README.md

 If activaed sensor values are called in the background from the EV3 and are stored.
 By reading the stored values one can read the latest data from the EV3 avoiding blocking calls

 ### Connect to EV3 brick
 You are able to build a connection to the EV3 brick via WiFi, Bluetooth and USB using the following commands respectivly.
+Please note that the object created by `connectEV3()` has to be deleted in the end, using for example `clear myev3`.
+Otherwise new connections will fail.
 ```matlab
 % WiFi
 ip_addr = xxx.xxx.xxx.xxx;